 Our service area boasts some of the most productive and fertile agricultural soils in the northeast, and yet many of our area farms face challenges.
-USVLT is concerned about our regional food system as a whole, and we know that conservation of ag land is only one component of a healthy agricultural system.
-In addition to permanently protecting our precious agricultural lands, we want to increase size and the resiliency of local markets, support beginning farmers, and increase collaboration within our local food system.
+USVLT is concerned about our regional food system as a whole, and we know that conservation of agricultural land is only one component of a healthy agricultural system.
+In addition to permanently protecting our valley’s precious agricultural lands, we want to increase the size and resiliency of local markets, support beginning farmers, and increase collaboration within our local food system.
 In so doing, we join other statewide and regional organizations, such as UNH's Sustainability Institute and Food Solutions New England.
 These groups assert that New England has the potential to produce more than 50% of its food by 2060, and that such a regional transformation would come with significant economic, health, and environmental benefits.
 We agree.

 Mount Washington Valley Eaters & Growers (MWVEG)